endaohan/MyxoMonolayer/README.md

 # MyxoMonolayer
 Code used in the paper Local polar order controls mechanical stress and triggers layer formation in  Myxococcus xanthus colonies.

-The codes demonstrate how the authors obtained the results reported in the paper Local polar order controls mechanical stress and triggers layer formation in Myxococcus xanthus colonies by Han et al.
+The code demonstrates how the authors obtained the results reported in the paper Local polar order controls mechanical stress and triggers layer formation in Myxococcus xanthus colonies by Han et al.
 - TFM: It demonstrates how we processed the data obtained with the traction force microscopy (TFM) assay.
 It provides traction force, director field (cell orientation), and defect location and orientation.
 - Polarity: It demonstrates how we processed the data obtained with the polarity assay.
 It provides cell polarity, cell velocity, and defect tracking.